zbtolon/customer-portal/cpsetupfedid.md

 1. Set up users in the identity provider.
 2. Assign roles to users in the identity provider.

-In this scenario, you do not need to manually create users in {{site.data.keyword.BluSoftlayer}} infrastructure.
+In this scenario, you don't need to manually create users in {{site.data.keyword.BluSoftlayer}} infrastructure.

 ### Example flow for user login authentication
 {: #exlogauthflowidprov}